-Erin Tucker, a four-time Southeastern Conference Track Champion and six-time All-American at the University of Florida from 1994-99, returned to his alma mater where he is in his second season as the assistant track and field coach for hurdles.
+Erin Tucker, a four-time Southeastern Conference Track Champion and six-time All-American at the University of Florida from 1994-99, returned to his alma mater where he is in his third season as the assistant track and field coach for hurdles.

 In 2012, sophomore Eddie Lovett claimed his second consecutive 60-meter hurdles title at Southeastern Conference Indoor Championships, while scoring at both the NCAA Indoor Championships (8th – 7.72, 60H – tying the school record) and NCAA Outdoor Championships (5th – 13.82, 110H).
 As the youngest competitor in the men’s 110-meter hurdles at the U.S. Olympic Trials, he advanced to the semifinals of the event, racing to a personal best of 13.49 to move into second all-time in Florida school history.
 In 2012, Lovett was a two-time All-American and two-time All-SEC (first team indoors, second team outdoors), while also being named to Team USA for NACAC U-23 Championships

 Tucker, the 2006 Mid-East Regional Men´s Assistant Coach of the Year, rejoined the Gator family after spending the past eight seasons at the University of Kentucky.
 While with the Wildcats, Tucker helped lead the track and field program to some of the most successful seasons in program history.
 During his tenure at UK, Tucker coached 27 All-Americans, 26 All-SEC honorees, 15 All-Region athletes, six SEC champions, three NCAA runner-ups and an NCAA Champion (Rondel Sorrillo, 200m, 2010).
 Under Tucker´s tutelage, 34 school records fell and 67 athletes ranked in the top-10 in school history.